Anku5hk/Programmers_guide_to_Python/book.md

   # here we are returning length of each element(sub-list)
   return len(a)

+# sort a string
-print(sorted(my_string)) # ['e', 'e', 'e', 'r', 'r', 'r'] print(sorted(my_tuple, reverse=True)) # [14, 6, 3]
+print(sorted(my_string)) # ['e', 'e', 'e', 'r', 'r', 'r']
+# sort a tuple in reverse order
+print(sorted(my_tuple, reverse=True)) # [14, 6, 3]
-# sort list by the length of sub-list
+# sort a list by the length of sub-list
 print(sorted(my_list, key=my_fun)) # [[200], [2, 7, 23], [10, 20, 56, 23, 12]]
 # Notice: "my_fun" is passed not called, we'll learn about this in function's section.
 ```